On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Mass-conserving NSAC System: Strong Solutions

 \end{theorem}

-\begin{remark} The smallness assumption on $\rho'$ (see \eqref{Hyp} below for the explicit form) can be reformulated in terms of the difference of the (constant) densities of the two fluids when $\rho$ is a linear interpolation function.
+\begin{remark} The smallness assumption on $\rho'$ (see \eqref{Hyp} below for the explicit form) can be reformulated in terms of the difference of the (constant) densities of the two fluid components when $\rho$ is a linear interpolation function.
 In this case, we have

-Roughly speaking, the results given by Theorem \ref{strong-D} and Theorem \ref{Proreg-D} imply that uniqueness and further regularity of strong solutions to the nonhomogeneous system hold provided that the two fluids have similar densities ($\rho_1 \approx \rho_2$). \end{remark}
+Roughly speaking, the results given by Theorem \ref{strong-D} and Theorem \ref{Proreg-D} imply that uniqueness and further regularity of strong solutions to the nonhomogeneous system can be achieved provided that the two fluids have a small difference in densities (i.e., $\rho_1 \approx \rho_2$). \end{remark}